gitter-badger/django-event-logger/README.rst

-# django-event-logger
-Event logger for django applications.
+An event logger for Django applications.